From a nickname from Italian sabbato "Saturday"

 "shoe", of uncertain ultimate origin.

-Nickname for a poor or miserly person from Italian scarso
+Nickname for a poor or miserly person, from Italian scarso "scarce, scant"

 From Middle High German, Middle Dutch schenke

-Occupational name for a fencer or swordsman, akin to Old High German skirmen
+Occupational name for a cutter of cloth or a sheep-shearer, from Old High German skeran

 meaning "to defend".